Safe by Trial: Intervention Studies With Animal Foods Do Not Indicate Harm

 What do surrogate endpoints in RCTs tell about the health effects of animal-sourced food intake?

 Intervention trials have shown that consuming animal-source foods, including red meat, poultry, fish, eggs, and dairy, generally has neutral to beneficial effects on cardiovascular and metabolic health markers when integrated into a well-formulated diet.
 Red meat, even when consumed regularly, does not significantly impact blood pressure, inflammation, oxidative stress, or markers of glycemic control, though a modest increase in LDL cholesterol (often with a more benign particle profile) may occur with higher saturated fat content.
-Notably, reducing or avoiding red meat has shown limited benefits for weight, metabolic outcomes, or inflammation.
+Notably, reducing or avoiding red meat has failed to show meaningful benefits for weight, metabolic outcomes, or inflammation.
 Comparative studies reveal no significant differences in lipid profiles between red meat, poultry, and fish, while oily fish may offer added benefits such as increased HDL cholesterol and reduced triglycerides.
 Eggs show no adverse effects on vascular or metabolic markers, and they may enhance satiety, muscle synthesis, and body composition.
 Moreover, Palaeolithic diets, rich in meat, fish, and eggs, improve cardiovascular risk factors and anthropometric measures.
 Dairy products, particularly among those with metabolic disorders, exhibit anti-inflammatory properties and favorable impacts on cardiovascular markers, though minor increases in LDL cholesterol and triglycerides may occur.
-Overall, incorporating animal-source foods into a health-conscious dietary context supports positive health outcomes without significant harm.

 Do RCTs with 'plant-based' diets show health benefits?